MissLiner/to-do-list/README.md

 4. Checks & Checkboxes: created with Adobe Illustrator
 5. Leaf Border: ??

-Stuff I still have to do:
--fix date sort
--why doesn't sort menu close when i hit a sort btn?

 BASIC FORMATTING:
 -alphabetize categories
 -fix add new fields not to cancel each other out